imanabu/dcmWebMwlTestGen/README.md

 * modalities: The modalities the department uses or requests.
 * reasons: List of the list of study reasons that can happen in this department.

+## About the UI

+Use the [UI Client](http://localhost:3000) to see what it generates.
+The codes are under [client](/client) directory.
+The client is compiled as ES5 target to allow its use in not-so-modern browsers.
+The server uses the latest Node and ES2015.

+This is also an example of writing an HTML client program.

 ## Contributions Are Welcome

-* For minor stuff or you are not a developer but have ideas please file the request in the Git Issues.
+* For minor stuff or you are not a code but have ideas please file the request in the Git Issues.

 * Please stick with Mithril.js + webpack.